 The rather straightforward story is told with several flashbacks and flash-forwards and with a unique focus on details of everyday life, which really makes the two children come to life.
 The realism of ‘Grave of the Fireflies’ is unprecedented, the animation of Setsuko in particular being very lifelike, despite a less fluent animation technique.
 Never before has such a realistic and endearing child entered the animated screen.

-The film’s subject matter, which confronts the Japanese viewer with the lowest point in their modern history, is daring and so is its execution, with its consise focus on human suffering, instead of heroism or action.
+The film’s subject matter, which confronts the Japanese viewer with the lowest point in their recent history, is daring and so is its execution, with its concise focus on human suffering, instead of heroism or action.
 The film makes the viewer really feel the impact of war on innocent civilians: the agony of shortages, hunger and despair, while the rest of the war remains at the background.
 Takahata focuses on Seita’s love for his little sister, and his struggle to shield her from the effects of war.
 Seita is a sympathetic character, but not without flaws.
 His struggle to survive and to nurture his sister is heroic, but his decision to leave his aunt is also iinduced by pride, and it’s partly his own stubbornness that prevents him from reconciling with his aunt, which may have prevented Setsuko’s death.
 It’s hard to blame him, though, for he’s a child himself, after all.

 ‘Grave of the Fireflies’ is one of the most serious animation features ever made, dealing with war and death.
 It’s also very sad, bringing tears to the eyes of almost every viewer.
 Like ‘Animal Farm‘ (1954), ‘Le planète sauvage‘ (1973) or ‘Watership Down’ (1978), ‘Grave of the Fireflies’ is one of the few truly serious animation features, expanding the medium’s subject matter, and it’s a cinematic masterpiece by any standard.

 ‘Grave of the Fireflies’ was released as a double bill with ‘My Neighbour Totoro‘, which is equally classic, but very different in tone, indeed.

 Watch the trailer for ‘Grave of the Fireflies’ yourself and tell me what you think: